privetttppoka/privetttppoka/README.md

 Skills: Python / ML / NGS / HTML / R / git / GitHub

-- 🔭 I’m currently working on a bioinformatics project about the 3D structure of chromatin and the interactions between transcription factors and regulator .
+- 🔭 I'm currently working on a bioinformatics project about the 3D structure of chromatin and the interactions between transcription factors and regulatory elements.
 - 🌱 I’m currently learning Bioinformatics algorithms, Deep learning and neural networks, Developing ML models